x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/recoverable-items-folder.md

 - **Deletions**: This subfolder contains all items deleted from the Deleted Items folder.
 (In Outlook, a user can soft delete an item by pressing Shift+Delete.)
 This subfolder is available to users through the Recover Deleted Items feature in Outlook and Outlook on the web.

-- **Versions**: If In-Place Hold or Litigation Hold is enabled, this subfolder contains the original and modified copies of the deleted items.
+- **Versions**: If In-Place Hold, Litigation Hold, or a Office 365 retention policy is enabled, this subfolder contains the original and modified copies of the deleted items.
 This folder isn't visible to end users.

 - **Purges**: If either Litigation Hold or single item recovery is enabled, this subfolder contains all items that are hard deleted.
 This folder isn't visible to end users.

 - **Audits**: If mailbox audit logging is enabled for a mailbox, this subfolder contains the audit log entries.
 To learn more about mailbox audit logging, see [Export mailbox audit logs in Exchange Online](../exchange-auditing-reports/export-mailbox-audit-logs.md).

-- **DiscoveryHolds**: If In-Place Hold is enabled, this subfolder contains all items that meet the hold query parameters and are hard deleted.
+- **DiscoveryHolds**: If In-Place Hold is enabled or if an Office 365 retention policy is assigned to the mailbox, this subfolder contains all items that meet the hold query parameters and are hard deleted.

 - **Calendar Logging**: This subfolder contains calendar changes that occur within a mailbox.
 This folder isn't available to users.